 One of the most important decisions when choosing a new ERP system is whether you decide to go for cloud or on-premise ERP.

 There are several key aspects you must clearly identify before you choose which option to go for.
-You must think about components such as security, storage, compliance, infrastructure, customizations and integrations.
+You must think about components such as security, storage, compliance, infrastructure, customizations, and integrations.
 Each system has advantages and disadvantages, and here we will take a look at which could work best for your company.
-Don’t forget to take the quick quiz at the end of the article to help you with your decision.

 What are cloud-based and on-premise ERP systems?